AlfonsoGhislieri/CV/README.md

  #### Teamwork

 Having been a leader and member of various teams both professionally and also through football, has taught me how to effectively communicate, collaborate, organize and support others in a team environment.
-When I worked at the United Nations we were often faced with inneffective communication which led to work duplication.
+When I worked at the United Nations we were often faced with ineffective communication which led to work duplication.
 To alleviate this problem I took on a leadership position and helped distribute tasks and manage timelines.
 This not only resulted in the team meeting more deadlines, but also the team reported feeling less over-worked and more efficient in their daily activities.

 #### Languages / Diverse background